 Look for a blog post next week with top 10 GMAT preparation tips!

 4. It’s not only about the GMAT…

 Nor it is only about your undergraduate GPA.
-Remember that MBA is a professional degree, not simply an academic degree.
-While your academic achievements are important (and getting a low GMAT score and, to a lesser extent, low GPA could be a deal breaker), AdComs look for well-rounded individuals who could succeed not only in the program, but also in their future careers.
+Remember that an MBA is a professional degree, not simply an academic degree.
+While your academic achievements are important (and getting a low GMAT score and, to a lesser extent, low GPA could be a deal breaker), AdComs look for well-rounded individuals who can succeed not only in the program, but also in their future careers.